Iran says Israeli ‘treasure trove’ of secret documents to be unveiled soon

 “The transfer of this treasure trove was time-consuming and required security measures.
 Naturally, the transfer methods will remain confidential, but the documents should be unveiled soon,” Khatib said.

-He described the volume as “talking of thousands of documents would be an understatement”.
+He described the volume, saying, “Talking of thousands of documents would be an understatement.”

 “The sheer volume of the materials and the need to securely transfer the entire shipment into the country necessitated a period of media silence,” state broadcaster IRIB reported, citing sources, and adding that the documents had reached “secure locations”.